Nosiba12/Data-Analyst-Using-Sql/README.md

 📊 Overview

-A comprehensive analysis of Swiggy data was conducted to understand order patterns and restaurant performance, and coustomer preferences and creating multidimensional data model.
+A comprehensive analysis of Swiggy data was conducted to understand order patterns and restaurant performance, and coustomer preferences and creating multidimensional data model (Star Schema).

 🔍 Main steps of the analysis: